AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Bundle.
 You’ve already bundled your child’s and your car insurance together, but if you have any other types of insurance with different companies (life, renters, home, etc.), bundle them all under the same provider.
 Most companies offer bundling discounts.

 • Lower your limits.
-There’s no doubt that lowering your liability limits will also lower your car insurance premiums.
-Given teenagers’ propensity for car accidents, though, we recommend buying as much insurance as you can afford.
-Short-term savings could mean higher costs down the line.
+Lowering your liability limits will also lower your car insurance premiums.
+However, given teenagers’ higher rate of at-fault car accidents, it’s wise to purchase higher limits, as short-term savings could mean higher costs down the line.

 • Drop coverages.
-You may not need comprehensive coverage on an older car or rental car coverage if you own multiple vehicles.
-Feel free to drop any coverages your state doesn’t require; again, just keep your financial responsibility in mind.
+You may not need comprehensive and collision coverage on older vehicles that are paid off.
+You can save by dropping coverages your state doesn’t require; again, just keep your financial responsibility in mind.

 • Raise deductibles.
 You can raise your deductibles to lower your auto insurance costs.
 However, you’ll have to pay more if your child causes a comprehensive or collision claim.